US trade deficit falls in October to lowest since May 2018: report

 Trade with China also continued to slide as the world's two largest economies maintained mountainous tariffs on each other's goods, according to the monthly Commerce Department report.

+Speaking to reporters on Thursday, President Donald Trump dodged questions on whether a new round of tariffs on about $160 billion in Chinese goods would take effect as scheduled in 10 days' time.

+"Something could happen but we are not discussing that yet," he said.
+"We are having very good discussions with China."

-Exports in October edged downward to $207.1 billion as foreign buyers took in fewer US-made aircraft engines and industrial supplies.
+Total US exports in October edged downward to $207.1 billion as foreign buyers took in fewer US-made aircraft engines and industrial supplies, goods that .

 But imports fell much faster, sinking 1.7 percent to their lowest level since April at $254.3 billion.